Scarlett Johannson in Jurassic World: Rebirth

 All things considered, it’s a good movie that isn’t great.

-It’s ironic Lucy went out the same way as ‘Samantha’ (from Her).
+It’s ironic Lucy went out the same way as ‘Samantha’ (from her).

 Hopefully they’ve successfully avoided Skynet (from The Terminator) now governed by Arnim Zola (from Captain America: The Winter Soldier) and joined the torch-bearing digital people (from Tron: Legacy) in the cyberspace community.